IBMStreams/streamsx.tutorial.teda/docs/2.0.0/Module-12/index.markdown

 The configuration and customization consists of the following tasks:

-1. Configure the exported streams
+1. Configure the export streams
 2. Build the application to import the tuples from ITE application

-## Configure the exported streams
+## Configure the export streams

 You specify the export streams `dedup` to select the output stream of the BloomFilter operator to be exported in each group.
 The export operator provides the **demoapp.streams::TypesCommon.TransformerOutType** streams schema.
 You configure the export stream in the `config.cfg` file of the teda.demoapp project: